 And as a result of the success of using React for mobile applications, a cross-platform framework, many startups and companies of various sizes and from different industries have utilized the structure.

-React components are pure, and its side-effect-free functions return views just the way they look like in real-time.
+React components are pure, and its side-effect-free functions return views just the way they look in real-time.
 It is, therefore, easier to write state-dependent views.
 This implies that you do not have to care about updating the view whenever the state changes because the framework automatically does this for you.

 The UI that is rendered makes use of real native views, so the final user experience is not as bad as other solutions that do nothing but render a web component inside a WebView.